allink/allink-core-static/docs/stylesheets/bootstrap.md

 ### Features we use

 - The main feature we use on a regular basis is the [grid](grid.md).
-- We are using the `bootstrap-select` plugin, which is obviously based on bootstrap.
+- We are using the [bootstrap-select](../modules/bootstrap-select.md) library, which is obviously based on bootstrap.

 ### SEO: Making text invisible but still crawlable